artkonekt/appshell/docs/admin-panel.md

 > and change in your app's `config/concord.php` the JS filename according to
 > [Customizing Admin UI Documentation](customize-admin-ui.md).

-Remove the omnipresent Vue instance from Laravel's default app.js file:
+Unless you need it, remove the omnipresent Vue instance from Laravel's default app.js file:

 `resources/assets/js/app.js`: